 - Making the Case for Dumbarton Rail

-Managed Lanes: I am a strong supporter of creating managed High-Occupancy Vehicle (HOV) lanes in San Mateo County on Highway 101.
-A managed lane is a lane that carpoolers, vanpools and bus riders take for free, while also offering other vehicles the option to pay a toll to use the lane.
-This will allow for more flexibility and options for commuters and create much needed revenue from toll-paying vehicles to go towards other transportation projects.
+I am a strong supporter of creating managed High-Occupancy Vehicle (HOV) lanes in San Mateo County on Highway 101.
+An express lane is a lane that carpoolers, vanpools and bus riders take for free, while also offering other vehicles the option to pay a toll to use the lane.
+This will allow for more flexibility and options for commuters and create much needed revenue from toll-paying vehicles to go towards other transportation projects, including express bus services.
 Toll levels vary by time of day and congestion level.
 In other words, the cost to drive alone in a managed lane during the peak hour of the morning commute will cost more than it does to drive in the lane during times with lighter traffic.
-Managed HOV lanes offer increased flexibility over regular carpool HOV lanes because they use real-time traffic condition information to ensure that traffic flows at the maximum speed possible.
-In Alameda County, the Interstate 580 express lanes, which cover 11 miles eastbound and 14 miles westbound between Dublin and Livermore, has been in operation just over a year and has produced more than $9 million in net revenue from tolls.
+Express Lanes offer increased flexibility over regular carpool HOV lanes because they use real-time traffic condition information to ensure that traffic flows at the maximum speed possible.
+In Alameda County, the Interstate 580 express lanes, which cover 11 miles eastbound and 14 miles westbound between Dublin and Livermore, have been in operation for several years and have produced millions of dollars in net revenue from tolls.
 With the addition of managed lanes on Highway 101, we would help ease traffic and raise funds for other crucial infrastructure improvements: a win-win!
 The Express Lanes will stretch from approximately San Antonio Road in the south to Intersate 380 in the north.
 The southern portion is scheduled to open to traffic in late 2021, the nothern section in late 2022.

-Bicycle and Pedestrian Facilities: I am also focused on ensuring our community has safe and accessible bicycle and pedestrian facilities.
+I am focused on ensuring our community has safe and accessible bicycle and pedestrian facilities.
 With so many competing transportation priorities in the region, it is important that improved bicycle and pedestrian conditions are not neglected.
-As part of the North Fair Oaks Middlefield Redesign Plan, my staff and I worked with the North Fair Oaks Forward Team to outline steps to improve bicycle connectivity in the North Fair Oaks community.
-The Plan includes additional designated bicycle facilities such as bike lanes and paths, and improving the safety of existing infrastructure, like secure bike parking in commercial areas.
+As part of the North Fair Oaks Middlefield Redesign Plan, my staff and I worked with the North Fair Oaks Forward Team to improve bicycle connectivity in the North Fair Oaks community.
+The plan includes additional designated bicycle facilities such as bike lanes and paths, and improving the safety of existing infrastructure, like secure bike parking in commercial areas.
 I am also a supporter of San Mateo County’s Comprehensive Bicycle and Pedestrian Plan, which was adopted in 2011.
 The plan has already made great progress and aims to implement an interconnected system of safe, convenient and universally accessible bicycle and pedestrian facilities in the county, for both transportation and recreation purposes.
 Additionally, as part of the Dumbarton Transportation Corridor, I am supportive of a safe bicycle and pedestrian multi-use path on the proposed right-of-way.

-Caltrain Electrification: It is vital that the Caltrain Modernization Plan, which aims to electrify Caltrain’s commuter rail systems by 2022, stays on track and is completed within the next five years.
-Electrification of Caltrain means quieter, cleaner, and improved service for riders.
+It is vital that the Caltrain Modernization Plan, which aims to electrify Caltrain’s commuter rail systems by 2022, is completed.
+Electrification of Caltrain means quieter, cleaner, and more frequent improved service for riders.
 These improvements will benefit residents of the county for many years to come.
 For the present, Caltrain is seeking to put in place a secure, reliable and sufficient source of operating funds, by asking voters in the three Caltrain counties (San Mateo, Santa Clara, and San Francisco) to increase the local sales tax by 1/8 of a cent.

 I welcome input from all my constituents -- drivers, carpoolers, bus and train riders, cyclists and anyone else who cares about mobility and quality of life in this county.